The Augustana Department of Africana Studies stands out:

 • The Black Culture House, an on-campus center, offers space for group meetings, studying and tutoring, an African-American history library, displays of African artifacts and paintings by African-American artists.

 Here's a sampling of what recent Africana studies graduates are doing:

 William Hatchet '10 was one of the first three students to graduate from Augustana College with a major in Africana studies.
 He also majored in sociology and minored in religion.

 While at Augustana, he led the Beyond the Bubble program and worked with the Center for Vocational Reflection.
 He was the president of the Black Student Union and a member of the Multicultural Programming Board and the Augustana Jazz Combo.

 After graduation, Hatchet earned a master's in public administration from Drake University.
-Today, he is a retention programs coordinator at the University of Oregon.
+Today, he is an advisor in the Office of Academic Advising at the University of Oregon.

 Mae Ruzek '16 earned a master’s of public health from Indiana Wesleyan University after graduating from Augustana.
 She works at World Relief, a faith-based organization that welcomes refugees and does case management to help them settle in the United States.
 She is currently a community outreach case worker.

 "I get to work with a variety of people from all over the world, primarily from Tanzania, Sudan, Democractic Republic of the Congo, Iraq, and Burma (Myanmar)," she said.
 "These refugees come from horrific situations and it is an incredible experience welcoming them to this country and forming friendships."